MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 ## Kubernetes Powered Private Cloud/Home Lab

-This project started out as a small three node cluster I used to run a small number of 3rd party applications and the custom containers for my [data ingestion project](https://github.com/MarkhamLee/finance-productivity-iot-informational-weather-dashboard), strenghteing my DevOps skills and learning Kubernetes.
+This project started out as a small three node cluster I used to run a small number of 3rd party applications and the custom containers for my [data ingestion project](https://github.com/MarkhamLee/finance-productivity-iot-informational-weather-dashboard), strengthening my DevOps skills and learning Kubernetes.
 It has since morphed into a veritable *private cloud* that hosts a wide variety of apps I used in my day to day life in addition to continuing to serve its original purpose of running containers for my various data ingestion and other projects.

-**The apps I'm currently self-hosting.**
+**The apps I'm currently self-hosting**

 ![Current Apps](images/homepage_current_apps_8-4-2025.png)
 The screen above was created with the Homepage App, which you can find [here](https://github.com/gethomepage/homepage).